This website is reader-supported. I may earn an affiliate commission at no cost to you if you purchase using the links below. (more info)

 It’s all uphill from here.
 The jeep trail, a remnant of mineral exploration along the valley wall, opens up above the alder-confined, steep start.
 The Canwell Glacier appears a few hundred meters below.
-I stop 3 miles in; there’s a big stream originating from a small glacier high above, barely visible from the trail.
-Once upon a time this was a tributary to the larger Canwell, but today it terminates a couple miles up the valley.
+I stop 3 miles in; there’s a significant stream originating from a small glacier high above, barely visible from the trail.
+Once upon a time, this was a tributary to the larger Canwell.
+Today it terminates a couple of miles up the valley.

 I follow a small ridge that parallels the stream up toward the smaller glacier in an area known as the Rainbow Basin.
 I have no plan for the evening, I’m looking for a nice place to camp and maybe photograph the aurora if it comes out.
 There is no trail, just steep and loose talus.
 Two steps forward, one step back up until I hit some flat, rocky meadows.
 I know I’ve found my spot as I look out over the glacier-clad basin that terminates at a jagged rocky spire a few hundred feet tall.
 This is what I want to see from my tent door.

 The Sun is setting soon.
 Not really setting, but the mountains are tall enough on the west side that I’m feeling the last of the warm light.
 It’s not long before my tent is up and I walk down to a spot well below my campsite to cook dinner.
 I passed quite a bit of bear scat on my way up here and don’t want these smells up near my tent.

 I choke down half a pound of pasta primavera.
 I don’t want it; it doesn’t taste good at all by the end, but I know I need the calories.
 The light is still beautiful, so I take a little walk further up the valley after cleaning up my kitchen area and stashing the bear canister.
 McCallum Peak looks magnificent in this evening light.